Image

 Funding

-The Ministry pays the SOTP funding to ITE providers.
-It is the ITE providers’ responsibility to distribute this funding to schools and student teachers participating in their eligible programmes.
+The Ministry of Education pays the SOTP funding to ITE providers.
+It is the ITE providers’ responsibility to distribute this funding to schools or kura, and student teachers participating in their eligible programmes.

-Each participating SOTP student teacher receives a bursary totalling $19,930 – this can be used to support the student’s education.
+Each participating SOTP student teacher receives a bursary totalling $19,930 – this is to support the student teacher while they are participating onsite and completing their teaching qualification.
 The bursary is to be paid by the ITE provider at regular intervals to the student teacher, over the course of the academic year.
 Unlike previous years, there is no funding component specifically to cover fees.
-SOTP participants must cover their tertiary fees.
+SOTP participants must cover their tertiary fees, they may use the bursary for this.

-Host schools also receive a contribution of $2,000 per student teacher, to cover the cost of hosting onsite for the duration of a school year.
+Host schools also receive a contribution of $2,000 per student teacher, to contribute towards the cost of hosting onsite for the duration of a school year.

-The Ministry wants to make the funding application process more efficient for everyone involved.
+The Ministry aims to make the application process more efficient for everyone involved.
 Our approach for the 2026 SOTP funding cycle is to have ITE providers as lead applicants – meaning they should be leading the submission of application forms on behalf of their host schools.

 The 2026 SOTP has a two-step application process.